Eyal-CB/mcp-server-couchbase/README.md

 - Delete a document by ID from a specified bucket, scope and collection
 - Run a [SQL++ query](https://www.couchbase.com/sqlplusplus/) on a specified bucket and scope
   - There is an option in the MCP server, `READ_ONLY_QUERY_MODE` that is set to true by default to disable running SQL++ queries that change the data or the underlying collection structure.
 Note that the documents can still be updated by ID.
-- Retreive Index Advisor advice for a query on a specified bucket and scope.
+- Retrieve Index Advisor advice for a query on a specified bucket and scope.
+- Retrieve cluster node IPs and health status.
+- Retrieve /metrics endpoint data by IP.

 ## Prerequisites